-Of the 315 prohibition orders issued in 2017, seven appeals were initiated, and seven persons completed the appeals intake process.
-In 2017 these appeals accounted for just over 2% of the total orders issued.
-This percentage was the same as in 2016, 2015 and 2014.
-One appeal was upheld, in its entirety.
-Three of the appeals were upheld, but modified by the Administrator to accommodate work and/or school schedules.
-Of the three additional appeals, two prohibition orders were rescinded, and the third is still in the appeals process at the time of this report.
+Of the 376 prohibition orders issued in 2018, five appeals were initiated, and the five persons completed the appeals intake process.
+In 2018 these appeals accounted for just over 1% of the total orders issued.
+This percentage was lower than the percent in 2017, 2016, 2015 and 2014, which was approximately 2% of total orders issued each year.

+In 2018, two appeals were upheld, in entirety.
+One of the appeals was upheld but modified by the Administrator to accommodate work and/or school schedules.
+Of the two additional appeals, two prohibition orders were rescinded, and there are no other appeals still in process at the time of this report.

-None of the seven were appealed to the second level of the appeal process.
+None of the five appeals were appealed to the second level of the appeal process.
 The second level of the appeal process consists of requesting a review by a Hearing Officer, after being initially upheld by the Exclusion Administrator.

-9. Continued Need for Outreach Efforts Involving Mental Health
+9. Continued Need for Outreach Efforts Involving Mental Health & Homelessness

-In 2017, of the 315 prohibition orders issued, 35 of the offenders were identified as "in crisis," or had a mental health issue identifying them as a danger to self or others.
-This was eleven percent of the total number of prohibition orders.
-The revelation that 1 in 10 of our offenders receiving prohibition orders had some form of mental health issue was not a surprise.
+In 2018, of the 376 prohibition orders issued, 34 of the offenders were identified as "in crisis" or had a mental health issue identifying them as a danger to self and or others.
+This was nine percent of the total number of prohibition orders.
+The revelation that nine percent of our offenders receiving prohibition orders had some form of mental health issue was not a surprise.
 In 2016, this number was 27 of the 276 issued prohibition orders.
 In all cases involving mental illness issues, subjects are transported to, and evaluated at, a licensed psychiatric facility prior to being booked at the jail.
 Approximately eleven percent of the prohibition orders issued in 2017 had a mental health component, requiring assessment, compared with ten percent in 2016, sixteen percent in 2015 and twelve percent in 2014.

 BART Police is constantly addressing issues and concerns of individuals struggling with homelessness and/or mental health issues.
 Crisis Intervention Training (CIT) officers and police personnel continue to offer services at the scene by referring them to appropriate resources through local city or county organizations.
 BART is one of the only transit properties in the nation to employ a full-time CIT Coordinator/ Community Outreach Liaison to connect individuals who may be in crisis to specific mental health or social services.
 The CIT Coordinator is a member of the TSAC and works with homeless outreach teams in all four counties that BART operates.
-The BART Police CIT Coordinator is either on scene and/or meets with police personnel to review individual cases and develop an action plan to connect or re-connect individuals to specific mental health or appropriate services on a daily basis.
-BART Police tracks cases involving individuals with mental health conditions, and shares the information with allied agencies during line-ups or via email.
+The BART Police CIT Coordinator is either on scene and/or meets with police personnel to review individual cases and develop an action plan to connect or re-connect individuals to specific mental health or appropriate services daily.
+BART Police tracks cases involving individuals with mental health conditions and shares the information with allied agencies during line-ups or via email.